jenkinsci/scm-manager-plugin/README.md

 [CI plugin](https://www.scm-manager.org/plugins/scm-ci-plugin/) to show the build results inside SCM-Manager.
 To create SSH connection between Jenkins and SCM-Manager, you can use the [SSH plugin](https://www.scm-manager.org/plugins/scm-ssh-plugin/).
+Additionally, if you want to enrich the environment variables of a build with the custom properties of SCM-Manager Repository, you are also required to install the [Custom Properties plugin](https://scm-manager.org/plugins/scm-custom-properties-plugin/)

 ## Description
 This plugin gives various ways to connect your SCM-Manager with Jenkins, like sending build status, multibranch